 \subsection{External and Internal Views}

 In abstract terms, all problems reviewed in the introduction are expressions of a general tension between \textit{unity} and \textit{multiplicity}.
-Multiplicity attempts to recover where unity fails, or to achieve what cannot begin to be achieved by individuals alone; on the other hand, multiplicity is made up of unities, which, seen as an aggregate, might qualify as a unity again.
+Multiplicity attempts to recover where unity fails, or to achieve what cannot begin to be achieved by individuals alone.
+Multiplicity is made up of unities, which, seen as an aggregate, might qualify as a unity again.
 Recursively, unities might contain multiplicities in themselves.
-In this reconstruction, two points of view co-exist: \textit{external} (addressing a unity acting within an environment) and \textit{internal} (addressing a system with several components).
-An organization can be seen externally as one single socio-economic actor, consuming and producing certain resources (products, services, etc.) for certain goals; internally, it can be seen for instance as an arrangement of roles embodied by individual employees, but also by a network of business units, daughter organizations and coordinated partners.
+In this construction, two points of view co-exist: \textit{external} (addressing a system-unity acting within an environment) and \textit{internal} (addressing a system consisting of several components).
+An organization can be seen externally as one single socio-economic actor, consuming and producing certain resources (products, services, ...) for certain goals; internally, it can be seen as an arrangement of roles embodied by individual employees, but also by a network of business units, daughter organizations and coordinated partners.
 In the same way, a decision-support system or the guidance system of an autonomous vehicle can be seen as single pieces of software, producing results relevant to a given task, given certain computational and informational resources; or as wholes of interconnected modules providing functions necessary for the system to run.
 Not unexpectedly, internal and external views can be found in standard modeling practices, cf. UML; or in software engineering, with notions as \textit{orchestration} and \textit{choreography}.
 But why is something seen as a unity (externally) or as a multiplicity (internally)?
 More precisely, as we are dealing here with entities meant to act within the world, what does it mean to appear to be one agent to the outside world?